airline_alliances

 • priority waitlisting and standby.

-Next comes the Sapphire status which adds
+Next comes Sapphire status, that adds

 • access to Business Class lounges;